 Where it says ‘Look for these,’ enter all the words that could be used across official and unofficial channels to talk about the issue at hand.

-If you want the search engine to intentionally not display certain items (e.g. you are interested in items about drinking water quality and supply, but not about recreational water activities), click Exclude to enter keywords
+If you want the search engine to intentionally not display certain items (e.g. you are interested in items about drinking water quality and supply, but not about recreational water activities), enter keywords the project should exclude where it says 'Don't show these'

 Add another rule or group to continue refining your search, which you can learn how to do in this article